raphaelsulzer/dgnn/README.md

 ### Berger et al. dataset

-Reconstruct the Berger et al. [2] dataset from the scans used in the paper.
+Reconstruct the Berger et al. [2] dataset from the scans used in our paper.

 1. Download and unzip the dataset in the `data` folder